open-telemetry/oteps/text/0000-template.md

   }
   MetricConfig metric_config = 3;

-  // Dynamic configs specific to trace, like sampling rate of a resource. message TraceConfig {
+  // Dynamic configs specific to trace, like the sampling rate of a resource. message TraceConfig {
     // TODO: unimplemented
   }